Stokes County, North Carolina: Politics

 Stokes is at present a powerfully Republican county.
 The last Democratic presidential nominee to carry Stokes County was Jimmy Carter in 1976, and no Democrat since 1980 has reached forty percent of the county's vote.
 Hillary Clinton barely cracked twenty percent in 2016, receiving a proportion smaller than Hubert Humphrey obtained in the three-way 1968 race.
 In earlier years Stokes swung from Democratic-leaning during the Third Party System to Republican enough to be alongside Yadkin and Surry as the only North Carolina counties to stick with William Howard Taft during his disastrous 1912 campaign, back to Democratic enough to support Adlai Stevenson II in 1952.
-In the November 2020 elections, Republican candidates across the county took between 70 to 80 percent of the vote.
+In the November 2020 elections, Republican candidates across the county took between 70 and 80 percent of the vote.

 Economy

 Stokes County has long been a "bedroom community" or "commuter town" for larger towns surrounding, such as Winston-Salem, Greensboro, Mount Airy, etc. Stokes County has struggled with economic development for several reasons such as infrastructure.
-The leaders in the county understand this and are working to create new opportunities and upgrades to enhance growth.
 Several medium and small businesses have found success in Stokes, as well as retail stores, restaurants, and service professionals.
 The largest employer in the county is the government/school system.
+For 2023, the North Carolina Department of Commerce rated Stokes as a Tier 2 county, between the state's most prosperous and economically distressed.

 Education

-Stokes County is served by Stokes County Schools, which supports 11 elementary schools, 3 middle schools, and 5 high schools, including an early college.
+Stokes County is served by Stokes County Schools, which supports 11 elementary schools, 3 middle schools, and 5 high schools, including The Stokes Early College.